Without Cutting Off Your Thumb!

 Did you know that All Saints’ Day traditionally features chestnuts on the menu, too—as well as gingerbread and doughnuts.

-To celebrate this day or any day, here are a few chestnut recipes:
+To celebrate this day or any day, here are a couple recipes using chestnuts.

 Of course, chestnuts are also wonderful straight from the oven or fireplace.
+One fun activity is to serve them after dinner so a group to peel and enjoy as a casual dessert.
 They’ll warm your hands and your mood!